-Cash sickness benefits: For an incapacity of up to six months, the insured must have at least 120 hours of effective or deemed employment in the last month or 200 hours in the previous quarter; for an incapacity lasting six months or more, the insured must have at least 12 months of contributions in the previous 15 months with at least 800 hours of work in the previous 12 months, including 200 hours in the last three months.
+Cash sickness benefits: For a benefit that is paid for up to six months, the insured must have at least 120 hours of effective or deemed employment in the last month or 200 hours in the previous quarter.
+For a benefit that is paid for six months or more, the insured must have at least 12 months of contributions in the previous 15 months with at least 800 hours of work in the previous 12 months, including 200 hours in the last three months.

-Cash maternity benefits: The insured must have at least one month of coverage in the quarter before the date of conception with at least 85 hours of employment for each month of coverage from the date of conception until the medical confirmation of pregnancy.
+Cash maternity benefits: Must have at least one month of coverage in the quarter before the date of conception with at least 85 hours of employment for each month of coverage from the date of conception until the pregnancy is confirmed medically.

-Paternity leave benefit: The insured must have at least 120 hours of effective or deemed employment in the last month or 200 hours in the previous three months.
+Paternity leave benefit: Must have at least 120 hours of effective or deemed employment in the last month or 200 hours in the previous three months before childbirth.
 The leave period must begin within four months after the date of childbirth.

-Medical benefits: The insured must have at least 120 hours of employment in the last month or 200 hours of work or deemed work in the last three months.
+Medical benefits: Must have at least 120 hours of employment in the last month or 200 hours of effective or deemed employment in the last three months before childbirth.